Skip to content

 foreach (var arg in context.Arguments) {

-// if arg.Value is a JsonElement, this 'is string' check returns false.
+// If arg.Value is a JsonElement, this 'is string' check evaluates to false.

-// The filter is skipped, and the un-sanitized object proceeds to execution.
+// The sanitization logic is skipped, and the object proceeds to execution.

 if (arg.Value is string s && (s.Contains("..") || s.Contains("/")))